 If the users and/or resources are both available within Azure AD it's highly recommended to include GoBright as an Enterprise Application.
-There a few reasons to do this:
+There are a few reasons to do this:

 Why you should consider adding GoBright in Azure AD

 - The application can be used to set up the Office 365 integration

 - The application can be used to synchronize users from Azure AD when Automatic User Creation is setup

 - Managing users who can log in to the GoBright platform with Microsoft Single Sign-On

 - No additional configuration or scripting is required

 Using this enterprise application will easily set up a connection, including SSO, while still giving you control over who is allowed to use the application.

 Connecting to Office 365 with PowerShell is the easiest way to execute several configuration commands.

 For connecting to Office 365 with MFA support, Microsoft provides the EXO V3 module, published through the PowerShell gallery, which can be installed with the following steps: